argoproj/argo-cd/docs/operator-manual/dynamic-cluster-distribution.md

 *Current Status: [Alpha][1] (Since v2.9.0)*

 By default, clusters are assigned to shards indefinitely.
-For users of the default, random sharding algorithm, this static assignment is fine: shards will always be roughly-balanced by the random algorithm.
+For users of the default, hash-based sharding algorithm, this static assignment is fine: shards will always be roughly-balanced by the hash-based algorithm.
 But for users of the [round-robin](high_availability.md#argocd-application-controller) or other custom shard assignment algorithms, this static assignment can lead to unbalanced shards when clusters are added or removed.